70% of people over the age of 65 will require some form of long-term care and support later in life, according to LongTermCare.gov.

 - Offers a discount of 15% to individuals in good health

-- You can choose your benefit payment method from month to month (cash or reimbursement)
+- Choose your benefit payment method from month to month (cash or reimbursement)

 Mutual of Omaha offers three types of discounts that amount to 30% in potential savings.
 It also came in fifth place for customer satisfaction in J.D.
 Power’s 2020 U.S. Life Insurance Study and has a strong financial strength rating.